aaronrudkin/give_send_go/README.md

 * *raised*: The current donation amount and the donation target
 * *category_name*: Which category the campaign was submitted to on the site.
 Some campaigns are submitted to multiple categories, in which case this will be comma separated text.
 * *campaign_id*: An internal numeric ID used to represent the campaign -- this is how you can match the campaigns to donations
+* *campaign_pitch*: Full text of the campaign operator's pitch (e.g. what they are requesting money for).

 ### `give_send_go_donations_anonymous.csv`